Antique Shops | Consignment | Vintage

 Americans often count among their antiques items made by machine as well as those wrought by hand.
 Most of these are later than 1830.
 Circa 1830, may serve as a dividing line between the age of craftsmanship and the machine age.

 A cup without a handle but with two saucers, a salt crock to hang on a kitchen wall, a cream pitcher in the form of a cow with luster spots over its white pottery body, an amber bottle shaped like a fish - all these were useful and probably treasured possessions in homes 85 to 150 years ago.
-Today, eyebrows would be raised if tea were served in a cup without a handle, and the salt crock would be considered unsanitary.
+Today, eyebrows would be raised if tea was served in a cup without a handle, and the salt crock would be considered unsanitary.
 Their value lies in their being antiques.
 As such, they are as genuine as the brass lantern with beveled glass sides that hangs in the hall of the Governor's Palace, restored to its eighteenth-century splendor, in Williamsburg, Virginia.

 Antiques command more attention today than they ever have.
 Nothing that was of personal or household use during the last 300 years is too minor for consideration in this century.
 Yet hundreds of simple everyday articles that once were indispensable now are left to gather dust or are unrecognized for what they are.

 An antique, according to the dictionary, is "a piece of furniture, tableware or the like, made at a much earlier period than the present."
 It is not, however, necessarily out-of-date or old fashioned.
 A chair that was built soundly from good hardwood around 1820 and is comfortable to sit on is never out-of-date.
 How many years old must a chair, a plate, a trivet, a fan, or a clock be to warrant its being called an antique without anyone's arguing the point?
 Some people insist on a precise number of years, such as 80 or 100.
-The 80-year span is justified on the basis of two generations, each one covering 40 years.
+The 80-year span is justified on the basis of two generations, each covering 40 years.
 Yet a watch that is only 75 years old is likely to look old-fashioned, and so perhaps it also is an antique.
 Certainly anything that is 100 years old deserves the label.

 An official definition of an antique is stated in the Tariff Act of 1930.
-According to Paragraph 1811 of that Act, antiques are "works of art (except rugs and carpets made after the year 1700), collections in illustration of the progress of the arts, works in bronze, marble, terra cotta, parian, pottery or porcelain, artistic antiquities and objects of ornamental character or educational value which shall have been produced prior to the year 1830."
+According to Paragraph 1811 of that Act, antiques are "works of art (except rugs and carpets made after the year 1700), collections in illustration of the progress of the arts, works in bronze, marble, terra cotta, Parian, pottery or porcelain, artistic antiquities and objects of ornamental character or educational value which shall have been produced prior to the year 1830."

 This statement is clear in its application to imports and the payment of duty on them.
 But the year 1830 is more than an arbitrary date in the classification of American antiques.
 It was about this time that mass production and factory manufacture began to displace the making of individual pieces entirely by hand.
 Glass began to be pressed into forms by machine instead of being hand-blown.
 Chairs were the first piece of furniture to which assembly line methods were applied.
 Although the cabinetmaker, the glassblower, the blacksmith, and other craftsmen were not put out of business immediately, each succeeding decade brought an increase in mass manufacturing.

-The painted side chair with stencil decoration and rush seat was produced in quantity and sold cheaply during the 1820's because Lambert Hitchcock turned his Connecticut workroom into a factory where the parts were cut and turned, assembled, and then decorated, so that many more chairs were completed in a day than if a workman had concentrated on one from start to finish.
+The painted side chair with stencil decoration and rush seat was produced in quantity and sold cheaply during the 1820's because Lambert Hitchcock turned his Connecticut workroom into a factory where the parts were cut and turned, assembled, and then decorated, so that many more chairs were completed in a day than if a workman had concentrated on the same piece from start to finish.
 The Hitchcock chair now is as undeniably an antique as a mahogany fiddle-back Empire chair or a Chippendale ladder-back made many years earlier by cabinetmakers.
 So also are a steeple clock of the 1860's, a pressed glass lamp that burned whale oil during the 1840's or a brass student lamp that burned kerosene in the 1880's, and the cut glass wedding presents of the 1890's.

-Except for small districts where certain nationalities tended to settle during the nineteenth century, the eastern, southeastern, and midwestern states reflect in their antiques a predominantly English influence.
+Except for small districts where certain nationalities tended to settle during the nineteenth century, the eastern, southeastern, and Midwestern states reflect in their antiques a predominantly English influence.
 Household and family goods brought to this country, imported during Colonial days, and later produced here in great quantity followed trends and living habits established in England.
 The Orient also placed its stamp on eastern towns that thrived as seaports in the late 1700's and much of the 1800's, just as it did on England.
 To such centers as Salem and New Bedford, Massachusetts, Baltimore, Maryland, and Norfolk, Virginia, came Canton tableware, Kashmir shawls, teakwood chests and tables.

 Not a day goes by but that someone in the United States glances at some object and fails to recognize it as an antique.Many homely things are packed away in trunks, chests, and cupboards or are gathering dust in attics and cellars.
-Clearing out a house in which one family has lived for a long time or disposing of the possessions of an elderly relative is almost certain to be rewarded with the discovery of some antiques.
+Clearing out a house where a single family has lived for a long time or disposing of the possessions of an elderly relative is almost certain to be rewarded with the discovery of some antiques.
 Few of the articles may be of museum quality.
 Some will have greater sentimental or nostalgic than monetary value.
 However, not even the stacks of magazines, the scrapbooks put together 75 or more years ago, or the clutter of dusty bottles should be tossed aside for the trash collector.
 At the very least, publications and clippings represent valuable research material for people in many fields of work today.
-If there's time to go through them, you may find one issue of a magazine, a lithograph in a scrapbook, or a historical flask among the old canning jars and milk bottles that will bring hard cash in the antique market.
+If there's time to go through them, you may find an issue of a magazine, a lithograph in a scrapbook, or a historical flask among the old canning jars and milk bottles that will bring hard cash in the antique market.

 Many collectors, including those who buy relatively inexpensive items such as hatpin-holders, gradually assemble a group that becomes valuable in terms of money.
 In contrast, there are people who literally buy antiques as an investment which they expect to increase in value.
 Such things as authentic Queen Anne and Philadelphia Chippendale furniture made here during the 1700's, Meissen figurines, and Lowestoft china are currently expensive examples of sound investments.
 Less costly now, but almost certain to increase in value during the next twenty years, are furniture made between 1785 and 1820, eighteenth and early nineteenth century brass, early nineteenth century china, Tiffany glass, and probably - cut glass.